-Currently, I am a member of Trusted Systems Group leads by Dr. Sven Bugiel.
+I am currently a member of the Trusted Systems Group led by Dr. Sven Bugiel.

 Usable Security and Privacy